Here, we collect the most recent information you should know about.

 Medicine and Vitamins

-Although, these do not cure/prevent/treat COVID, they could ease some pain and make it easier to cope with the symptoms.
+The medication below could ease some pain and make it easier to cope with the symptoms of Covid.
 These are products that are popular in Hungary.
 Please be safe taking them and follow the recommendations on the packaging.
 Also make sure that they do not contain allergenics that you are aware can cause you a reaction.
-Lastly make sure you pay attention to WHO for recommendations
+Lastly make sure you pay attention to WHO for recommendations.

 - Neo Citran: It can be in powder (soluble in warm water) or tablets.
 Helps with throat pain, fever, headache, etc. It is a popular cold medicine.